nirojasmar/nirojasmar/README.md

 - 👋 Hi, I’m @nirojasmar
 - 👀 I’m interested in web development and gaming
 - 🌱 I’m currently learning the .NET Framework, Angular and cloud services
-- 💞️ I’m looking to collaborate on projects relating to web backend development
+- 💞️ I’m looking to collaborate on projects relating to web development
 - 📫 How to reach me:
 -
       - My email: nirojasmar@gmail.com